Schaka/janitorr/README.md

 ### Disclaimer

-- Sonarr v3 is not officially supported - it may or may not be compatible.
-I highly recommend upgrading to v4 either way
 - **I don't use Emby.
 I implemented and tested it, but for maintenance I rely on bug reports**
 - "Leaving Soon" Collections are *always* created and do not care for dry-run settings
 - Jellyfin and Emby require user access to delete files, an API key is not enough - I recommend creating a user specifically for this task